-- See the KVM home page for more details. - For more information on libvirt see the libvirt home page - The Virtual Machine Manager site has more information on virt-manager development.
+- See the KVM home page for more details. - For more information on librirt see the librirt home page - The Virtual Machine Manager site has more information on virt-manager development.

-LXD (pronounced lex-dee) is the lightervisor, or lightweight container hypervisor.
+LXD (pronounced lex-dee) is the lighter visor, or lightweight container hypervisor.
 LXC (lex-see) is a program which creates and administers "containers" on a local system.
 It also provides an API to allow higher level managers, such as LXD, to administer containers.
 In a sense, one could compare LXC to QEMU, while comparing LXD to libvirt.